skounis/private-public-trust/Whitepaper.md

 The `bank_cert.srl` file generated serves as a serial number database for tracking the issuance of certificates by OpenSSL, ensuring the uniqueness and integrity of each certificate.

-## Practical Example: Secure Communication Between Alice and Bob
+### Alice Encrypts and Signs and Transmits the Message

 Now that we have generated the necessary keys and certificates, let's illustrate the process of secure communication between Alice and Bob, with the Bank acting as the trust provider.

-### Alice Encrypts and Signs the Message

 In addition to encrypting the message, Alice also needs to sign it using her private key to ensure authenticity.
 Here's how she can encrypt the message and sign it using OpenSSL: